jfaraudo/Numerical-Newton-examples/harmonic/readme.md

 Algorithms available:
 Eurler algorithm and Velocity Verlet algorithm

-Python 2 and Python 3 versions
+Python 3 version by default (older Python 2 version in the python2 folder)